publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule2006.md

         (6) if the solicitor, forwarder, or proxyholder is a committee, a statement signed and verified by each member as to the amount and source of any consideration paid or to be paid to such member in connection with the case other than by way of dividend on the member’s claim.

-    (f) __Enforcement of Restrictions on Solicitation.
+    (f)  __Enforcement of Restrictions on Solicitation__  __.__

      On motion of any party in interest or on its own initiative, the court may determine whether there has been a failure to comply with the provisions of this rule or any other impropriety in connection with the solicitation or voting of a proxy.
-After notice and a hearing the court may reject any proxy for cause, vacate any order entered in consequence of the voting of any proxy which should have been rejected, or take any other appropriate action.__
+After notice and a hearing the court may reject any proxy for cause, vacate any order entered in consequence of the voting of any proxy which should have been rejected, or take any other appropriate action.

 (As amended Mar.
 30, 1987, eff.
 Aug.
 1, 1987; Apr.
 30, 1991, eff.
 Aug.
 1, 1991; Mar.
 26, 2009, eff.
 Dec.
 1, 2009.)